Recurring checks for broken action links and public page errors

 What alerts include

-Alerts are based on scanner evidence: issue ID, severity, source URL, and what changed since the previous run.
+Alerts are based on what SiteLeak found: issue ID, priority, source URL, and what changed since the previous run.
 They are not broad marketing commentary.

 The user can buy monitoring, view history, and cancel without a call.
 SiteLeak provides evidence and fix steps, not manual website repair.